-May exchange for 3rd year of Science

-This course is the third part (3 of 3) of the Finance and Accounting program series.
+Fourth Year Math Elective, if enrolled as a Senior This course is the third part (3 of 3) of the Finance and Accounting program series.
 We are now part of a Global Economy!
 Accountants can provide their services to clients around the world from a single location (even from home).
 Completing the Advanced Accounting program can help launch a profitable career and prepare collegebound students for college business courses!
 This course will cover acquiring capital, depreciation, inventory, accruals and deferrals, and end-of-period fiscal work for a corporation.
 Students continue to be encouraged to join BPA (Business Professionals of America) and participate in regional, state, and national events that focus on the material learned in class.
 In addition, students are eligible for placement in the BMMT Work-Based Learning program.
 OFFICE MANAGEMENT 1 - 1 Semester/.5 Credit